Program overview

 The Master of Arts in English and Cultural Studies with a specialization in Social Justice Studies at Lakehead University is designed for students who wish to explore the intersections of literature, culture, and social justice.
-This program emphasizes interdisciplinary work, allowing students to engage deeply with critical theories and practices that address social justice issues.
-It is ideal for those who are passionate about making a difference through their understanding of cultural narratives and literary expressions.
-The program is offered at the Thunder Bay campus and aims to equip students with the necessary skills for both academic and professional pursuits in the field.
+This program emphasizes interdisciplinary approaches, allowing students to engage critically with various texts and cultural phenomena.
+It aims to equip graduates with the analytical skills necessary for advanced scholarly work or professional practice in related fields.
+The program is ideal for those who are passionate about social justice and wish to contribute to discussions around equity, diversity, and inclusion through the lens of English and cultural studies.

-The Master of Arts in English and Cultural Studies program offers a flexible structure to accommodate various academic interests and career goals.
-The program includes:
+The Master of Arts in English and Cultural Studies program offers a flexible structure to accommodate diverse student interests and career goals.
+The program can be completed through various routes, including:

-- Program Length: Students must complete all requirements within six terms (2 years) of continuous registration.
+Students must complete all program requirements within six terms (2 years) of continuous registration.
+The program also offers a collaborative graduate program with a specialization in Gender and Women’s Studies, enhancing the interdisciplinary experience.

 Featured Experiences